masoudnick/Brain-Tumor-MRI-Classification/README.md

-# Brain Tumor MRI Classification Using Transfer learning
+# Brain Tumor MRI Classification Using Pre-trained Models

 ## What is a brain tumor?